dwyl/flutter-phoenix-channels-demo/README.md

 However,
-we can **improve `Lighthouse` metrics** by adding a splash screen, letting the user know this initialization process is occurring, instead of just showing a blank screen.
+we can **improve `Lighthouse` metrics** by adding a splash screen, letting the `person` know this initialization process is occurring, instead of just showing a blank screen.